Home Initiative

 Top of Page

-Choosing between petrol, diesel, hybrid, electric and alternative fuels
+Petrol, diesel, hybrid, electric and alternative fuel summary

 Diesel cars typically achieve 30–40% more miles per gallon than petrol ones.
-The environmental benefit is not quite as big as that because diesel produces more CO2 per litre, but is still significant.
-Diesels are more expensive to buy than equivalent petrol-engined cars, and diesel fuel costs a bit more than petrol, but the differences are almost certain to be repaid in lower fuel bills over the life of the car.
+The environmental benefit is not quite as big as that because diesel produces somewhat more CO2 per litre, but it is still significant.
+Diesels are more expensive to buy than equivalent petrol-engined cars, and diesel fuel costs a bit more than petrol, but especially if you cover a lot of mileage the differences are almost certain to be repaid in lower fuel bills over the life of the car, as well as possibly higher resale value.
+There is more information on diesel cars below, including comments on air pollution, notably due to oxides of nitrogen.

 Hybrid cars have both petrol and electric engines, and store energy in batteries.
-Their use of regenerative braking (see below) and the ability to run the main engine at its optimal speed achieves significant improvements in consumption, typically making petrol hybrids rival the emissions of diesels.
-However, the designs are complex and are more expensive to manufacture and service, so it is less likely that the extra cost will be repaid in reduced fuel bills over the life of the car.
+Their ability to run the petrol engine at its optimal speed, and the use of regenerative braking, achieves significant improvements in consumption, typically allowing petrol hybrids to rival the emissions of diesels.
+‘Plug-in’ hybrids do better for short trips because they can be driven using only electricity, and their batteries can be recharged using mains electricity.
+However, hybrids are complex and more expensive to manufacture, so it is less likely that the extra cost will be repaid in reduced fuel bills over the life of the car.
+There is more information on hybrid cars below.

 Electric cars suffer because they require heavy batteries.
-At present it is difficult to provide a viable electric car with a range of more than 100–150 miles, and the required batteries will make them very expensive.
+At present it is difficult to provide a viable electric car with a range of more than 100–150 miles, there is little infrastructure for recharging, and the required batteries make them very expensive.
 They are most beneficial for city use, where the lack of exhaust fumes is a significant advantage.
 The running cost is much less than for a conventional car, and even at present the CO2 generated at the power station is less than from a conventional motor – but ideally the electricity used should be generated from renewable, low-carbon sources.
-However, the 8 hours or more to recharge the battery is a serious disadvantage.
+The long time needed to recharge the batteries is a serious disadvantage.
+There is more information on electric cars below.

-Alternative fuel cars such as LPG often require modification of a standard car, with the replacement fuel tank taking up space in the boot.
+Alternative fuel cars such as LPG usually require modification of a standard car, with the replacement fuel tank taking up space in the boot.
 Maintenance and servicing can be problematic.
-They are not currently sensible options for most users, but we describe future options in more detail elsewhere.
+They are not currently sensible options for most users, but we describe future options for other fuels in more detail elsewhere.

-* Overall, the first choice on environmental grounds is currently an efficient diesel-engined car.
+* Overall, the first choice on environmental grounds (especially in rural areas) is currently an efficient diesel-engined car, provided it really complies with pollution regulations.

 Energy saving features

-A wide variety of technical changes can be used to save fuel.
-Two of the most significant are:
+A variety of technical features can be used to save fuel.
+Some of the most significant are:

 * The user need not be much concerned about how higher efficiency is achieved, and can just consider the overall performance figures.